-Some scientists claim you should take statins if you have an increased risk of getting a heart attack (aknown as “primary prevention”), while others claim that you should only take statins when you’ve already had a heart attack (as “secondary prevention”).
+Some scientists claim you should take statins if you have an increased risk of getting a heart attack (known as “primary prevention”), while others claim that you should only take statins when you’ve already had a heart attack (as “secondary prevention”).

 Other studies suggest that for many people, statins don’t work very well for primary prevention.

 Also, not all statins are the same.
-Some statins seem to be able to extend lifespan in mice (like simvastatin) while other statins do not have this effect.
+Some statins seem to be able to extend lifespan in mice (like simvastatin), while other statins do not have this effect.
 Also, statins can have side effects, like muscle aches or neuropathy (nerve pain), and some statins more than others.

-Low-dose aspirin — 83 mg per day
+7. Low-dose aspirin — 83 mg per day

 Our view: Neutral, but also a bit disappointed.

-A low dose aspirin could reduce inflammation, reduce the risk of heart attacks, and perhaps the risk of cancer.
+A low-dose aspirin could reduce inflammation, reduce the risk of heart attacks, and perhaps the risk of cancer.

-However, a recent large study that involved almost 20,000 participants and that lasted 4.7 years showed that a low dose of aspirin did not reduce cardiovascular disease (R) and did not improve survival (R).
+However, a recent large study that involved almost 20,000 participants and that lasted 4.7 years showed that a low dose of aspirin did not reduce cardiovascular disease and did not improve survival (R).

 Further studies have to be conducted to sort this out.